Proposal Transmittal Form Guidelines

 • Click the pop-up box away.

-• Use the partial name search to search for up to 5 names at once.
+• Use the search editor to search for up to 5 names at once.

 • If any name is a match, that person or vendor cannot receive Federal funds unless the grantor agrees to an exception.